Vision Transformer for NeRF-Based View Synthesis from a Single Input Image: Additional Results

 We include extra results on category-specific view synthesis in Fig.~\ref{fig:cars} and~\ref{fig:chairs}, results on category-agnostic view synthesis in Fig.~\ref{fig:nmr_1}-\ref{fig:nmr_7}.
 Note that we choose the target views where most pixels are not visible in the input view to better compare the rendering quality of each method on occluded regions.
-The video results (in GIF format) are also provided in the supplementary files.
+The video results (in GIF format) are also provided on website (\url{https://cseweb.ucsd.edu/~viscomp/projects/VisionNeRF/supplementary.html}).